psychemedia/island-storynotes/carus-wilson/10-a-picture-of-newport.md

 P. C. Jacobs said he apprehended the prisoner at the Lamb under a charge of stealing the pillow, when the prisoner told him that he bought it for 6d., of a man in Quay Street.

-Prisoner went into a long rigmarole story of his frequenting the Tontine out of respect to the landlord, with whom he had a glass of grog before he went to bed ; that he didn't want for money, having seven or eight shillings in his pocket, and had, therefore, no reason to steal ; that he slept until ten o'clock, and then left seven or eight persons asleep in the same room! that he went towards the Quay, when a man asked 1s.
+Prisoner went into a long rigmarole story of his frequenting the Tontine out of respect to the landlord, with whom he had a glass of grog before he went to bed; that he didn't want for money, having seven or eight shillings in his pocket, and had, therefore, no reason to steal; that he slept until ten o'clock, and then left seven or eight persons asleep in the same room! that he went towards the Quay, when a man asked 1s.
 6d. for the pillow now produced, but he offered him sixpence, *all the money he had*, and promised him threepence more if he would come to the Lamb Inn, where he waited for an hour and a half, but he never came, and as he did'nt come, he thought he would send it to his brother-in-law, at Niton, and he had put down the five shillings on the cover because he should see him at Ryde shortly, where he was going to live, and then he knew he could make it all right with him.

-Court : We have no doubt about the case, and we commit you to take your trial at the sessions.
+Court: We have no doubt about the case, and we commit you to take your trial at the sessions.

 ```